Ahmadreza-SY/TCP-CI/Readme.md

 - `errors`: The number of errors that occurred in the execution of the test class.
 - `skipped`: The number of skipped test methods in the execution of the test class.

-**Notes:** The full test class name is required for matching it with its corresponding source file.
+**Note:** The full test class name is required for matching it with its corresponding source file.
 Also, the last four columns are based on the data available in *Maven* logs. `failures` refer to test cases' failures due to wrong outputs or assertion errors, whereas `errors` refer to unexpected behaviors such as runtime exceptions.

 The `<repo-name>-builds.csv` file should contain build information, which includes the following columns:
 - `tr_build_id`: Id of the Travis CI build.